psenough/NPlusPlusAssistant/README.md

 ## Stuff it'll eventually do:

+* load from github instead of google spreadsheets (links on google spreadsheets are from discord which is going to start only hosting temporary files)

 * detect new N++ versions and update the backups accordingly (npp.dll most importantly)

 * button to load a new profile with all base levels and colors already unlocked